kildar2112/4331_UCFMAP/artifacts/architecture.md

 Scalability
 ===
-Thanks to the nature of Heroku, S3, and the fact that minimal data is stored on the back end, we should be able to scale up the app to handle traffic exceeding the total population of UCF students and staff.
+Thanks to the nature of Lambda, DynamoDB, and the fact that minimal data is stored on the back end, we should be able to scale up the app to handle traffic exceeding the total population of UCF students and staff.

 Interoperability
 ===